kubernetes/cloud-provider-vsphere/docs/book/tutorials/make_a_new_cpi_release.md

 This script automates several tasks:

 - Modifies YAML files (DaemonSet, Pod templates, disable-node-deletion config).
+- Updates the version value (`ARG VERSION`) in the [Dockerfile for image building](https://github.com/kubernetes/cloud-provider-vsphere/blob/master/cluster/images/controller-manager/Dockerfile).
 - Updates the release information and versions in the root `README.md` and `releases/README.md`.
 - Packages the Helm chart, generates the updated repository index (`index.yaml`), and copies the release template to `releases/v1.XX/vsphere-cloud-controller-manager.yaml`.
 - Automatically checks out a new branch called `pre-<version>-document-update` and opens a draft PR.

+> **Note on Beta/RC Releases**: The `ARG VERSION` value in the `Dockerfile` is **only** updated for GA (official minor and patch) releases, and this is fully automated by the `./hack/update-docs.sh` script.
+For Beta and RC releases, you do not need to update `ARG VERSION` in the `Dockerfile` manually because our build processes (including the `Makefile` and Prow workflows) automatically override the version dynamically by passing the `--build-arg "VERSION=${VERSION}"` flag during image compilation.

 ### 2. Document Update Troubleshooting